-Thile: Sadly, my stereo got thrashed in my cross country move.
-My ipod got left in a rental car.
+Chris Thile: Sadly, my stereo got thrashed in my cross country move.
+My iPod got left in a rental car.
 I'm listening to a Sony Discman these days.
 But I have killer headphones!

 Mandolin Cafe: Mandolin players would never forgive us if we didn't ask you to describe your Dudenbostel mandolin setup and amplification in detail, and any other mandolin family instruments you're using at the moment.